rata/xbmctorrent/README.md

 note that increasing the timeout won't make your network faster, you just will wait more time before the torrent is interrupted.

+#### Browsing EZTV is very slow, can I do something about it ?
+Yes!
+You can install python-lxml and that might make it faster if the slowdown is when parsing some XML files (that often is the case, specially on a raspberry pi or some small hardware).
+If you just install it, it will be used automatically.

 #### How can I use the Play-to-XBMC feature?
 First of all, install [Play-to-XBMC](https://chrome.google.com/webstore/detail/play-to-xbmc/fncjhcjfnnooidlkijollckpakkebden) from khloke.
 Then, follow the Play-to-XBMC install instructions: